'It's not working' - VAR 'farce' on US Open debut

 Grand Slam tennis got its first experience of a video-assist review system at the US Open - but the moment of history was labelled a 'farce' by Andy Murray after the technology malfunctioned.

-With Britain's Murray serving for victory in his New York first-round match, his opponent Corentin Moutet requested the technology to check a double bounce which was not called by umpire Louise Engzell.
+With Britain's Murray serving for victory in his New York first-round match, his opponent Corentin Moutet requested the technology to check a double bounce which was called against him by umpire Louise Engzell.

-The official pulled out headphones to listen as she tried to watch an instant replay of the incident.
+The official pulled out a tablet to watch an instant replay of the incident.

 But, after a long delay, Engzell announced the video review was "not working".